 Our academy committee is clear which policies it is monitoring and how to report any concerns to the trust.
 Our trust deals with policies and leaves it to us to decide which polices we monitor.
 We do not have a role with policies.
-Safeguarding Our academy committee has a good understanding of its role and responsibilities in ensuring pupils are kept safe and know how to report concerns.
-We all understand our responsibility for ensuring our pupils are kept safe, are trained annually in safeguarding, have a named safeguarding committee member who reports termly on meetings with the designated safeguarding lead (DSL) and the trust's safeguarding lead who provides assurance on compliance with the single central record (SCR).
-We are aware of the importance of safeguarding and have a named safeguarding committee member who meets with the DSL; new members are trained and the headteacher provides assurance on compliance with the SCR.
+Safeguarding Our academy committee has a good understanding of its role and responsibilities in ensuring pupils are kept safe and know how to report concerns. bareguaraning committee member who reports terming on meetings We are aware of the importance of safeguarding and have a named safeguarding committee member who meets with the DSL; new members are trained and the headteacher provides assurance on compliance with the SCR.
 We get reports from the headteacher at our termly meeting.
 Risk Our academy committee understands how our trust manages We understand how our trust manages risk and how our school's risk register feeds into the trust's risk register. risk.
 We assume that our trust manages risk and at school level we are aware of operational risks.
 Risk is managed at trust level.